 - Bake for 10 minutes or until set.
 Be careful not to overbake.
 Let cool for 1-2 minutes on cookie sheet before removing to a cooling rack to cool completely.

-- I tested these with and without chilling dough and found it slightly increased bake time but did not change the appearance, taste, or texture of the cookies.
-If you're a dough chiller, go for it, but I didn’t find it necessary for this recipe.
+- To Chill or Not To Chill: I tested this recipe both ways.
+I found that chilled dough had a slightly increased bake time but did not change the appearance, taste, or texture of the cookies.
+If you prefer to use chilled dough, go for it, but I didn’t find it necessary for this recipe.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.